Together for Wildlife - Goal 5

 With the First Nations–B.C.
 Wildlife and Habitat Conservation Forum, we will jointly develop communication and extension materials to educate and inform British Columbians about the nature of Aboriginal rights and title, modern and historical treaties, Indigenous worldviews, and Indigenous use of wildlife and wildlife stewardship approaches.
 We will engage with Indigenous governments on draft communication materials.

-• Established a Working Group of the First Nations Forum to advance this action
+• Established a working group of the First Nations Forum to discuss education materials on the importance of Indigenous peoples and wildlife

-• Create FN cultural educational materials and questionnaires for licenced hunters and trappers
+• Create First Nations cultural educational materials and questionnaires for licensed hunters and trappers

 Action 20 - Incorporate Indigenous Knowledge into decisions